Sull'aria ... che soave zeffiretto: Music

 The duet is scored for oboe, bassoon, and strings.
 Its time signature is 6/8, its key is B-flat major, and it is 62 bars long; the tempo indication is allegretto.
 During the first part of the duet (bars 1–37), the Contessa dictates the title and the three lines of the letter and, after a pause, Susanna repeats the lines as she writes them.
-In the second part, the Contessa and Susanna read alternate lines with a slight overlap (bars 38–45) until they finish in a true duet with their conclusion.
+In the second part, Contessa and Susanna read alternate lines slightly overlapping (bars 38–45) until they finish in a true duet with their conclusion.
 The duet has a vocal range from F4 to B♭5 for Susanna and from D4 to G5 for the Contessa.

 Libretto

 The dialogue, without the re-reading of the letter: